 We still need to maintain confidentiality.
 We do have to remain silent even if we know intimate details about our boss that might be brilliant gossip.

-We can view power like Miss Moneypenny in the 1970’s but we can also wield power in so many ways.
+We can view power like Miss Moneypenny in the 1970s, but we can also wield influence in so many ways.
 Moneypenny is the women behind the man.
 PAs are now standing right next to the man.. or woman!

-We are no longer the office based sex symbol flirting with the boss over a filing cabinet but we are still a symbol of strong, independent women (more often that not) making our own way in the world and earning our own money… and you know if we want to flirt we can!
+We are no longer the office-based sex symbol flirting with the boss over a filing cabinet, but we are still a symbol of strong, independent women (more often than not) making our way in the world and earning our own money.

-We can be promote, we can move out of the role into other parts of the business and we can do more than the role requires.
-In fact many of us are juggling multiple priorities, multiple projects and multiple managers!
+We can be promoted, we can move out of the role into other parts of the business, and we can do more than the position requires.
+Many of us are juggling multiple priorities, multiple projects and multiple managers!

 A million girls would kill for our job!
 We are working with the most important and influential people in a vast number of industries.
 But!
 We don’t have to be bitches to each other to get ahead, oh no we support each other and our female boss’s support us too!
-Oh and we can have a relationship, wear what ever we want and still be really successful!
+Oh and we can have a relationship, wear whatever we want and still be successful!

-So we are in the present day and we really are the superheroes of the office.
-We understand the day to day business needs of our managers, we understand the business and we are making business decisions every day that affect our organisations.
-We can use our assistant skills as routes into other professions, we can work for the most senior level executives and have their confidence and trust and ultimately we can have fulfilling, varied and interesting careers.
+So we are in the present day, and we are the superheroes of the office.
+We understand the day to day business needs of our managers, we know the business, and we are making business decisions every day that affect our organisations.
+We can use our assistant skills as routes into other professions.
+We can work for the most senior level executives and have their confidence and trust and ultimately we can have fulfilling, varied and exciting careers.

-We’ve come a long way since the Mad Men days, who knows what the next 50 years has in store for personal assistants!
+We’ve come a long way since the Mad Men days, who knows what the next 50 years have in store for personal assistants!